kevonc/kevonc.github.io/_posts/2020-11-29-the-most-practical-seo-advice-for-startup-founders.md

 ## To recap

-- Start marketing early as soon as you validate the problem
+- Start marketing early along with product development as soon as you validate the problem
 - Invest in content & SEO early and do it consistently, it is a sustainable channel with high ROI
 - That being said, you still have to work on your other marketing channels (short-term).
 Don't ever just focus on content & SEO (long-term).
 Short and long tactics should play cohesively
 - Once things are initiated, build a system to create leverage for yourself.
 You'll realize you can offload a lot to freelancers